 In our Adult Community Services Program, this position works as a member of a team to assist in housing-related matters.
+This position will offer blended support to our Pittsfield and North Adams programs.
+Travel between locations is required.

 - Work within the Housing First and Rapid Housing model.